brooklynrail/brooklynrail-platform/content/people/nur-sobers-khan.md

 name: Nur Sobers-Khan
 first_name: Nur
 last_name: Sobers-Khan
-short_bio: " is the Lead Curator for South Asian Collections at the British Library, London, where she is responsible for curating a collection of books and manuscripts on the history of Islam in South Asia."
+short_bio: "is the Lead Curator for South Asian Collections at the British Library, London, where she is responsible for curating a collection of books and manuscripts on the history of Islam in South Asia."
 portraits: